 The TEAM TEACH system is recognised by the Local Authority and accredited through BILD - British Institute of Learning Disabilities.
-Staff undergo a one day course led by a qualified trainer with a single day refresher course undertaken every two years.
+Staff undergo specialist training led by a qualified trainer.

 Although any member of staff may be required to physically intervene with a child who is endangering themselves or others, we would expect accredited staff to take over as soon as possible.